PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

 Now we can go back to the upload form, select our `c99.php` file, then using Firebug or the browsers built-in web developer tools modify the value of the hidden `file_hash` element and set it to our pre-generated hash.
-This time, when we submit the form the file upload succeeds without error.
+This time, when we submit the form, the file upload succeeds without error.
 Navigating to `/uploads/not_a_shell.php` now brings up our shell.

 From here accessing any aspect of the web application or it's database are trivial.
 Let's investigate the database now.
-First, let's nab the credentials by navigating to `/images/media?file=....//....//Config/database.php`:
+First, nab the credentials by navigating to `/images/media?file=....//....//Config/database.php`:

     public $default = array(
         'datasource' => 'Database/Mysql',